loginom/loginom-help-en-omegat/data/processors/datamining/associative-rules.md

 ## Wizard

-includes the follwing groups of parameters:
+It includes the following groups of parameters:

 ### Frequent Itemsets